 I know very little about this machine or the company behind it.
 Scant info is available on the web so hopefully some mailing lists will come up trumps

-Cambridge Systems Technology (a "backronym" apparently) was started by David Oliver and Graham Priestley after they (and lots of others) left Torch in Cambridge.
-They both knew the Sinclair QL was a good machine at heart so they used it as a basis for their first range of machines.
+Cambridge Systems Technology (a "backronym" apparently) was started by David Oliver and Martin Baines after they (and lots of others) left Torch in Cambridge, with Graham Priestley arriving later.
+They knew the Sinclair QL was a good machine at heart so they used it as a basis for their first range of machines.

 All these machines were designed round the QL motherboard, so unnecessary items like the keyboard and microdrives were discarded and a new board designed that connected to the QL's expansion port.
 This new board contained extra memory to take the base up to 640K, a ROM extender board and a WD disk controller to give the machine floppy and hard drive capability.